 Mat 24:24 For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.

 The following verses were written to Jewish believers.
 They also apply to all believers in Jesus Christ especially those living in present day.

 Heb 10:23-25 Let us hold fast the profession of our faith without wavering; (for he is faithful that promised;) 24 And let us consider one another to provoke unto love and to good works: 25 Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.

 Now let me see if I have this straight.
-Jesus will return in the air then Church age believers will be resurrected from the dead and taken into heaven (or raptured).
+Jesus will return in the air then Church age believers will be resurrected from the dead and taken into heaven.
 Satan will be thrown out of heaven and fall to earth then the Antichrist will be revealed.
-Christians can be assured that the Great Tribulation will not begin until the man of sin (or the Antichrist) sits in the temple in Jerusalem.
+Israel should know that the Great Tribulation will not begin until the man of sin (or the Antichrist) sits in the temple in Jerusalem.
 Wow, I probably should have said that in the first place.
 Amen.